findryankp/mvcGo/readme.md

 </div>

 ## 💫 About
-Inspired from laravel to automate feature creation to make it faster and easier.
-* MVC Architecture with Echo framework, Gorm, etc.
+Inspired by Laravel, we aim to automate feature creation to make it faster and easier.
+Our approach includes using the MVC architecture with the Echo framework, Gorm, and other tools.

-* Make CRUD new feature less than 1 minutes.
-* Dockerfile will be generated too.
+Our goal is to make it possible to create CRUD features in less than one minute.
+Additionally, a `Dockerfile`, `.gitignore` will also be generated.

 ## 🚀 Import
 ```shell